 \section{Introduction}

-\parab{Drone-based 3D reconstruction.} The last few years have seen impressive advances in the commoditization of drones.
-Today, drones can be equipped with on board compute, a cellular (LTE) radio and sophisticated sensors (\eg cameras, stereo cameras and LiDAR).
-Given this, in the coming years, drones will likely revolutionize aerial photography, mapping and three-dimensional (3D) reconstruction.
-Recent estimates put the total market for these drone-based services at 63 billion US dollars by 2025~\cite{drone-market-1}, with \textit{3D reconstruction}, the task of generating a digital \textit{3D model} of the environment, accounting for nearly a third of the drone services market~\cite{drone-market-2}.
+Drones have developed to the point where they can be equipped with on-board compute, cellular radios (LTE) and sophisticated sensors like stereo cameras, and LiDARs, \etc This has spurred interest in drone-based \textit{3D reconstruction} of buildings and other large structures for construction site monitoring~\cite{equinoxdrones}, damage assessment~\cite{drone_disaster_relief_1, drone_disaster_relief_2, drone_disaster_relief_3, company_austrian_airline}, and documenting repair and retrofit tasks~\cite{company_drone_deploy}.
+In these applications, a drone captures imagery outside a building, and uses it to generate a \textit{3D model} of the building.

-\parab{What is a 3D model?} The term \textit{3D model} covers a wide range of geometric representations of the surfaces of objects, from coarse-grained approximations (cylinders, cubes, intersection of planes), to more fine-grain representations such as \textit{meshes} (small-scale surface tesselations that capture structural variations).
-In this paper, we seek to extract a fine-grain \textit{point-cloud} of a large structure (\eg a building, blimp or airplane) which consists of dense \textit{points} on the surface of the structure.
-Each point has an associated 3D position, together with other attributes (depending on the sensor used to generate the point-cloud).
-The point-cloud based 3D model can generate all other representations.
+The term \textit{3D model} covers a range of geometric representations of the surfaces of objects, from coarse-grained approximations (cylinders, cubes, intersection of planes), to more fine-grained representations such as \textit{meshes} (small-scale surface tessellations that capture structural variations).
+In this paper, we seek to extract an even finer-grained \textit{point-cloud} of a large structure (\eg a building) which consists of dense \textit{points} on the surface of the structure.
+Each point has an associated 3D position, along with other attributes (depending on the sensor used to generate the point-cloud).
+A point-cloud based 3D model can generate all other representations.
 Today, to build a 3D model of a building, one can fly a drone around the building in a given trajectory to collect 2D images then use \textit{photogrammetry} which infers a 3D model from a sequence of 2D images~\cite{7139681, 7989530, company_hover}.
 Photogrammetry is \textit{computationally intensive} and can require multiple iterations, each requiring human intervention (\secref{sec:background_motivation}).

-\parab{Applications.} 3D models are used in animations in films and video games, for preserving historical and tourist sites, for archaeology, city planning, and to capture buildings or rooftops for repair and solar installation \etc, and as inputs to immersive virtual reality (VR) applications.
-Most prior research work has explored such \textit{offline} reconstruction~\cite{uav_lidar_1,uav_lidar_2,7139681, 7989530, 8124461, 8628990} and report centimeter to sub-meter accuracy.